-There are five bespoke components:
+There are four bespoke components:

 - A frontend, serving the user interface.
-The frontend is written in JavaScript using ReactJS and Semantic UI React. - An external server serving the API for the user interface.
-The external server is written in Python using Bottle as web framework. - An internal server serving the API for the internal components.
-The internal server is written in Python using Bottle as web framework. - A collector to collect the measurements from the sources.
-The collector is written in Python using aiohttp as HTTP client library.

-A notifier to notify users about events such as metrics turning red.
+The frontend is written in JavaScript using ReactJS and Semantic UI React. - An API-server serving the API for the user interface.
+The API-server is written in Python using Bottle as web framework. - A collector to collect the measurements from the sources.
+The collector is written in Python using aiohttp as HTTP client library. - A notifier to notify users about events such as metrics turning red.
 The notifier is written in Python.

-Source code that is shared between the Python components lives in the shared data model and shared server code components.
+Source code that is shared between the Python components lives in the shared data model and shared code components.
 These are not run-time components.
 The code of these components is shared at build time, when the Docker images are created.
-The data model is used by all Python components, i.e. the external server, the internal server, the collector, and the notifier.
-The shared server code is used by the external server and the internal server.
+The data model is used by all Python components, i.e. the API-server, the collector, and the notifier.
+The shared code is used by the API-server.